mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 Arduino UNO R3 includes ATmega16u2 (along with ATmega328p) and it can be used too, but it needs some extra work (code doesn't work without modifications with UNO): https://github.com/NicoHood/HoodLoader2

+There is simple tutorial in tutorial folder (https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter/tree/master/Tutorial).
+I tried to make it as clear as possible, so even if you are not familiar with coding, you may can do modifications to it (example add a button).

 ## Todo
 - example (D-connectors straight to Arduino)
 - structure of code, sends only when something changes